 - Applicants must already hold a valid New York State certification in General Education at the Early Childhood or Childhood level.

-This program has an on campus and a fully online option.
-For both tracks you will engage in use of technology.
+This program has an on-campus and a fully online option.
+For both tracks, you will engage in the use of technology.
 Particularly for the fully online program, you will be asked to use a range of technological tools.
 You must have a dedicated computer or tablet and stable Internet access.
 You will be expected to become familiar with the online tools, reach out to ask for support as you navigate the technology, and strengthen your presence and skill set in the online environment.

 Central to a Bank Street education is the integration of coursework and field experiences as you engage and educate children based on a solid grounding in what makes children tick.
 You will: